 Tanja Hendriks

 Tanja Hendriks holds a bachelor’s degree in Cultural Anthropology from the University of Amsterdam (2012) a master’s degree in International Development Studies (MSc) from the University of Amsterdam (2015) and a research master’s degree in African Studies (MA) from Leiden University (2016).
 With her thesis for the latter she won the Africa Thesis Award 2016: "Home is always home".
 (Former) Street Youth in Blantyre, Malawi, and the Fluidity of Constructing Home.
-Tanja is currently a member of the Africa Thesis Award jury.
+Tanja is currently the chair of the Africa Thesis Award jury.

 Associate member